Schools sealed for getting summer vacation fee

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: The Khyber Pakhtunkhwa Private Schools Regulatory Authority, in collaboration with the district administration, has launched a crackdown against private educational institutions receiving fee for summer vacation from students.
+MANSEHRA: The Khyber Pakhtunkhwa Private Schools Regulatory Authority, in collaboration with the district administration, has launched a crackdown on private educational institutions receiving fee for summer vacation from students.

-“We have sealed six schools and colleges, which didn’t observe summer vacations as per government announcement and were receiving a fee from students,” Ali Sher, the assistant commissioner, told reporters on Friday.

-Ali Sher said the crackdown against such schools and colleges receiving fees and not observing summer vacations would continue across the district.
-“We are taking action because we have received complaints from parents,” he said.

-MANSEHRA: The Khyber Pakhtunkhwa Private Schools Regulatory Authority, in collaboration with the district administration, has launched a crackdown against private educational institutions receiving fee for summer vacation from students.
+MANSEHRA: The Khyber Pakhtunkhwa Private Schools Regulatory Authority, in collaboration with the district administration, has launched a crackdown on private educational institutions receiving fee for summer vacation from students.

-“We have sealed six schools and colleges, which didn’t observe summer vacations as per government announcement and were receiving a fee from students,” Ali Sher, the assistant commissioner, told reporters on Friday.